Chemistry and Physics

-This department contains two disciplines: chemistry and physics.
+This program contains two disciplines: chemistry and physics.

 Physics: A thorough knowledge of physics can form a basis for work in many areas of modern science and engineering, and can provide an excellent background for the development and application of advanced technologies in medicine, law, and business.